Dre Campbell Farm

 9 Natural Ways to Get Rid of Kudzu Bugs

 If you’ve been struggling with the presence of kudzu bugs, you’re not alone.
-They can be a real nuisance home pest, but don’t worry — we’ve got you covered.
+They can be a nuisance to some gardeners and homeowners.

-These bugs love to feast on kudzu, which is how they got their name, but they’ll also eat other plants, including soybeans and wisteria.
+These bugs love to feast on kudzu plants, which is how they got their name, but they’ll also eat other plants, including soybeans and wisteria.
 They have also been making their way into homes and businesses in some areas of the United States.

 Identification

-Kudzu bugs are small, invasive species that can cause significant damage to certain crops.
+Kudzu bugs are small, invasive insects that can cause significant damage to certain crops.
 They were first spotted in the United States in 2009 and have been spreading ever since [1].

 They get their name from the kudzu plant, which is their favorite food.
 These little bugs prefer to eat, mate, and lay on a kudzu vine.

 If you’re seeing kudzu bugs in your garden, the first step is to correctly identify them.
-They have a greenish-brown color and look like brown ladybugs.
+They have an olive green color with brown speckles.
 When disturbed, they have a smell similar to that of stink bugs.

-If you’re seeing an increasing number of them on plants, in your house, or on other structures, you may have a kudzu bug infestation.
+If you’re seeing an increasing number of these bugs on your plants, in your house, or on other structures, you may have a kudzu bug infestation.

 How to Get Rid of Kudzu Bugs Naturally

-There are also some tactics to help prevent kudzu bugs from invading your home in the first place.
-Keep your property clean and free of kudzu vines, and be sure to trim back any overgrown vegetation.
+There are also some tactics to help prevent these bugs from invading your home.
+This includes keeping your property clean and free of kudzu vines.

-Below are more tips for controlling these critters.
+Below are more tips for controlling kudzu bugs.
 If you follow these suggestions, you might be able to keep them away for good!

 You can do your part to help keep out kudzu bugs by sealing any cracks or crevices you find on your home or structure.
 This includes areas around windows and doors, as well as the foundation.